The Crosslink 2 Construction

 • Before validating a bc‑chain referenced by a field, we check that it connects to an already-validated bc‑chain and that the Proofs‑of‑Work are valid.
 This implies that the amount of bc‑block validation is constrained by how fast the network can find valid Proofs‑of‑Work.

-In other words, the order of validation is important to avoid denial‑of‑service.
-But it already is in Bitcoin and Zcash.
+In summary, the order of validation is important to avoid denial‑of‑service — but it already is in Bitcoin and Zcash.

 After updating its view, the validator will vote for a proposal only if: